-Symptoms of High Blood Pressure?
+Symptoms of High Blood Pressure or Hypertension?

 The general symptoms of severe hypertension can include: Headaches, Chest pain, Nosebleeding, Fatigue and Dizziness, Shortness of breath, and Blurred vision.

-Types of hypertension?
+Types of Hypertension:

 Hypertension can be either primary or secondary.
 Let us discuss them in brief: